-With a FILOT, personal property depreciates, but

-real property is fixed at the original cost for the life of the fee.
+The Job Development Credit effectively uses the personal withholding taxes of new employees to With a FILOT, personal property depreciates, but reimburse qualifying, approved companies that add real property is fixed at the original cost for the life of the fee.
 However, the county and the company may instead provide that any real property subject to the FILOT may be reported at its fair market value as determined by the appraisal of the Department of Revenue and may be reappraised every five years.

-- Replacement Property: Property that is replacing property previously under the FILOT is allowed to go under the agreement up to the original income tax basis of the original fee property it is replacing at any time during the agreement. - Additional Savings for Substantial Capital Investments: If a company is investing more than \$400 million, or investing more than \$150 million and creating at least 125 net new jobs, a "Super Fee" is negotiable.
+Replacement Property: Property that is replacing property previously under the FILOT is allowed to go under the agreement up to the original income tax basis of the original fee property it is replacing at any time during the agreement.

+Additional Savings for Substantial Capital Investments: If a company is investing more than \$400 million, or investing more than \$150 million and creating at least 125 net new jobs, a "Super Fee" is negotiable.
 This fee can further lower the assessment rate to as low as 4%.